jermspeaks/christmas-adventure/sections/section-17.md

 *The guardian?* you thought. *That doesn't sound good.*

-The Memory Keeper's light brightened slightly.
+The Keepsake Keeper's light brightened slightly.
 "They're telling us the way," it said.
 "Follow the light.
 Trust me.
 The vault is close, but there's something guarding it.
 Something that doesn't want the magic restored."

 You looked at Lumina, who looked back at you with an expression that was equal parts determination and concern.
 "Well," you said, "at least we know we're on the right track."